jiangmiao/ruby-file-monitor/README.md

     To avoid run the check methods too quickly, for example, when delete 20 files at the same time, if without Events Buffer will run the check methods 20 times. the frequency of file-monitor is 0.2 second

+5. High Performance

+    For Ruby File Monitor use inotify library, so it's very fast, even watching thousands of directories.

 Installation
 ------------